turbo-sim/barotropy/docs/source/tutorials/centrifugal_impeller_cfx_tutorial.md

-## 3. Use the barotropic model in ANSYS CFX

-Here’s a refined version of the section with your requested introduction:

----

-## 3. Use the barotropic model in ANSYS CFX
+## 3. Use the barotropic model in CFX

 This case is based on a **centrifugal compressor impeller**.
 The geometry provided should work out of the box, but you can modify it if needed.